 The Logs tab contains the records for all reminders sent out.
 The tab is split into three sub-tabs; Reminder Log, Edit Subscriptions, and Check the System.
 We'll primarily focus on the Reminder Log.

 The Reminder Log is structured much like a MacPractice Report.
-You'll first set your date range which you wish to review the logs for.
+You'll first set your date range of the appointment dates which you wish to review the logs for.
 The first drop down menu on the left allows you to select a pre-set date range, defaulting to Today.
 You can choose between the last three weeks, the last three days, the next three days/weeks/months, or the next year.

 Alternately, you can input a specific date in the date field to the right of the drop down menu, or you can click the calendar button to select a specific date.